chuck-livingston/alexander-invariants/README.md

 This repository contains tools and data for working with Alexander invariants of knots:
 "alexander_invariants.ipynb" gives a basic tutorial.
-To download databases, go to "database files",  github.com/chuck-livingston/alexander-invariants/releases
+To download databases, go to "database files",  github.com/chuck-livingston/alexander-invariants/releases .

+the

 ---